The application deadline is January 15, 2015; all applications must be submitted online by 11:59 pm EST.

 All internships are unpaid.

 The internship positions will be entry-level, supporting the work of seasoned professionals.
 We encourage fellows to keep an open mind about the work they will be involved in at their internships.
-All placements will be related to the fellowship's theme of environmental sustainability, with a focus on deep cultural immersion and gaining new perspectives on how people think and work in another culture.
+All placements will be related to the fellowship's theme of entrepreneurship and innovation, with a focus on deep cultural immersion and gaining new perspectives on how people think and work in another culture.

 Cultural Vistas works together with partner organizations in Argentina, Germany and Singapore to secure internship placements for the fellows.

 To the greatest extent possible, the working languages will be Spanish (Argentina) and German (Germany).
-In Singapore, fellows will speak English.
+In India, fellows will speak English.